CARING HANDS - ASIA

 CRU (CAMPUS CRUSADE FOR CHRIST) - BUDAPEST, HUNGARY

 Cru is the new name for the US branch of Campus Crusade for Christ International.
 Paul and Lori Dickason, members of MPC, have been serving with Cru in Hungary for many years.
 Lori is the middle school principal at the International Christian School of Budapest.
 Paul is a teacher, preacher, evangelist and disciple-maker both in Cru and in two new churches in Hungary.

-Home for Boys - Pastor George, Lysia and their staff maintain a home, in their own house, for some 40 boys ranging in age from 4 to 19 years old.
+Home for Boys - our missionary partners and their staff, maintain a home, in their own house, for some 40 boys ranging in age from4 to 19 years old.
 These boys, whose parents are either deceased or unable to raise them, are cared for until they graduate from high school.
-Financial support provided by our church helps pay for the boys' food, clothing, health needs, tuition and school supplies as well as all the costs related to maintaining their home.
-Individuals and families in our church provide additional necessary funds by sponsoring boys at a cost of $50.00 per month per boy.
-Anyone interested in learning more about this sponsorship program is encouraged to contact Howard Davis.
+Financial support from our church helps pay for the boys' food, clothing, health needs, tuition and school supplies as well as all the costs related to maintaining their home.
+Individuals and families in our church provide additional necessary funds sponsoring boys at a cost of $50 per month per boy.

-Evangelism - Pastor George travels periodically within India and to Sri Lanka to share the good news of the gospel, meeting with church leaders and preaching in various churches.
+Evangelism - periodic travel is made to share the gospel, meet with church leaders and preach in various churches.